 dRep produces a variety of output in the work directory depending on which operations are run.

-To explain the figures below, dRep
+To generate the figures below, dRep

-dereplicate_wf was run on a set of 5 randomly chosen Klebsiella oxytoca isolate genomes as follows:
+dereplicate was run on a set of 5 randomly chosen Klebsiella oxytoca isolate genomes as follows:

 Figures are located within the work directory, in the folder

 $ ls complete_only/figures/ Clustering_scatterplots.pdf Cluster_scoring.pdf Primary_clustering_dendrogram.pdf Secondary_clustering_dendrograms.pdf Winning_genomes.pdf